How To Make Mochi Donuts At Home (Pon de Ring Copycat Recipe)

 Even though the Pon de Ring donut is so popular, it may be hard to find this mochi-like donut overseas.
 Instead, we tried making a copycat version of Pon de Ring at home and found out that it tasted almost exactly the same as the one from the popular donut chain.

-When making these donuts at home, it is best to eat them by the end of the day on the day you make them.
+When making these donuts at home, it is best to eat them by the end of the day you make them.
 As the donuts sit, they lose their unique chewy on the inside and crispy on the outside texture.
 However, if you cannot consume them within a day, you can keep them at room temperature in a container covered with a lid.
 The donut will taste even better if you microwave it for 10-20 seconds before eating it.

-We hope you will enjoy our copycat Pon de Ring mochi donut recipe, and try it out for yourself at home.
+We hope you will enjoy our copycat Pon de Ring mochi donut recipe and try it out for yourself at home.
 Let us know how it turns out in the comments below!

 Overview